cybrkyd/mastodon-solarized-dark-theme/README.md

 This theme has only been tested with the Mastodon (Dark) system theme; it probably will not look so cool if run on Mastodon (Light).

-<mark>UPDATE: This repo will no longer receive any updates.
-My Mastodon instance crashed and burned so I no longer use Mastodon.</mark>
+**UPDATE: This repo will no longer receive any updates.
+My Mastodon instance crashed and burned so I no longer use Mastodon.**

 ### Home Page